 She was remarkable not only for her technical gifts but for her understanding of and sympathy with her sitters.
 This is the first retrospective and only the second exhibition devoted to Vigée Le Brun in modern times.
 The 80 works on view include paintings and a few pastels from European and American public and private collections.

 Vigée Le Brun painted more than 600 portraits and became the most famous female artist in Europe.
-Here’s a short preview of the exhibit (more of her work from the exhibit is here).
+Here’s a short preview of the exhibit and an extensive audio guide.

-At that point we went from the sublime to Crime Stories: Photography and Foul Play, which “explores the multifaceted intersections between photography and crime, from 19th-century ‘rogues’ galleries’ to work by contemporary artists inspired by criminal transgression” – but you’ll have to investigate that one on your own.
+Then we went from the sublime to Crime Stories: Photography and Foul Play, which “explores the multifaceted intersections between photography and crime, from 19th-century ‘rogues’ galleries’ to work by contemporary artists inspired by criminal transgression.”
+Unfortunately, photos of the exhibition objects seem to have been pilfered from the Met’s website, a digital crime story of its own.

-From the Met mothership we wandered down to The Met Breuer, née the Old Whitney at 75th and Madison, to finish our grand tour with Unfinished: Thoughts Left Visible.
+From the Met mothership we wandered down to The Met Breuer, née the Old Whitney at 75th and Madison, to finish our spring tour with its featured exhibit, Unfinished: Thoughts Left Visible.

-Lots of other examples here, along with one more short preview for your consideration.
+Lots of other examples here, along with this short preview for your consideration.

-And that – wait for it – finished that particular trip to the Big Town.
+And that – wait for it – finished our time in the Big Town for over a year.

 • • • • • • •